CHORUS-BASE/FUNDIFY-Quicknode/README.md

 ---

 ## Conclusion
 FUNDIFY is a decentralized solution for transparent, community-driven public goods funding.
-Its design prioritizes community engagement, accountability, and scalability, making it an impactful tool for funding community-led projects.
+Its design prioritizes community engagement, accountability, and scalability, making it an impactful tool for funding community-led projects....